Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

 These examples illustrate the general situation.
 The following lemma is the combinatorial heart of the proof, and the last part we need to prove the main theorem.

-\begin{lemma} Assume that $D$ is a periodic skew diagram with no infinite column, $\kappa \ge 2$, and $F:M_D\to M_{\w^{-1}D}$ as defined in Proposition \ref{mapF}.
+\begin{lemma} Assume that $D$ is a periodic skew diagram with no infinite column, $\kappa \ge 2$, and $F:M_D\to M_{\w^{-1}D}$ is a morphism of $\H$ modules defined in Proposition \ref{mapF}.
 For every $w\in \W$ such that $wT_0$ is standard, $s_{i}wT_0$ is not, and $i$ and $i+1$ are in the same column of $wT_0$, we have \end{lemma} \begin{proof} {\bf Step 1.} As in the proof of Lemma \ref{row}, we have